RoLLyDT/DMS/README.md

 Brainstorming Ideas and Approx Timetable
 We started Brainstorming ideas (Not fully implemented) Minimal fixes plan:
-- Add sound effect to the game (eg. background music, laser gun, asteroid explosion, etc)
+Add sound effect to the game
-- Make Asteroid appears from the top of the game, not randomly appears. (movement speed, normal size) Planned Features(Not fully implemented) :
+ Make Asteroid appears from the top of the game, not randomly appears. (movement speed, normal size) Planned Features(Not fully implemented) :
 1. Amount of levels (varies by difficulty)
 2. Limit world edges